goabout/kustomize-sopssecretgenerator/README.md

 ### Exec KRM Function

-Although the generator is available as a Docker image, it often needs to access to local resources such as the filesystem or a PGP socket.
+Although the generator can run in a Docker container, any real usage requires to access to local resources such as the filesystem or a PGP socket.
 This example calls the binary directly.

 Add a generator to your kustomization:
 ```bash